nicksmith100/ms4-jumpersforgoalposts/README.md

 - #### HTML validation with [W3C Markup Validator](https://validator.w3.org/)

+  - A number of pages gave rise to minor errors which were resolved through simple code refactoring.
+  - The custom_clearable_file_input HTML gave rise to an error due to two IDs, caused by the template importing attributes from Django.
+I solved this by giving the parent span a unique ID and using jQuery to target the child input of that span instead.

 - #### CSS validation with [W3C CSS Validator](https://jigsaw.w3.org/css-validator/)

+  - No errors found.

 - #### JavaScript validation using [JSHint](https://jshint.com/)

+  - Some remaining undefined variable errors, but this is due to these variables having to be rendered in the template and so not appearing in the core JavaScript.

 - #### Python validation using [CI Python Linter](https://pep8ci.herokuapp.com/)

+  - Errors resolved through code refactoring.

 - #### Accessibility using [Lighthouse accessibility](https://developer.chrome.com/docs/lighthouse/accessibility/)